-As the number of mobile users is increasing, it’s important that your website is indexed for Google.
+As the number of mobile users is increasing, it’s important that your website is indexed by Google.
 Thus, the Google Search Console has a mobile usability feature that tells you if your website is optimized for mobile or not.

 If you use the sitemap for your website, you can submit them directly to Google using Google Search Console.

 In the Google Search Console dashboard, there’s a metric called search result.
-With this, you can see where each page for specific keywords.
+With this, you can see where each page is for specific keywords.
 You can even use it to track your rankings after making any changes or optimizations to your website.

 Here are some more reports available in Google Search Console.

 Overview Report: It gives you the overall performance of your website.